celo-org/docs/docs/cel2/l2-operator-guide.md

 cp ${OP_NODE_DIR}/jwt.txt ${OP_GETH_DIR}/jwt.txt
 ```

-2. In the first execution, you will need to `init` the chaindata dir using the provided genesis file.
+2. If you are using snap sync, you will need to `init` the chaindata dir using the provided genesis file.
+You should not `init` if you are starting your node with a migrated datadir.
 Run using the container or the binary according to your preference.
 You can use the following example as a reference.

 ```bash
 OP_GETH_IMAGE=us-west1-docker.pkg.dev/devopsre/celo-blockchain-public/op-geth:celo8